- Location and Altitude

-Titled as the world's most dangerous airport, flying to Lukla airport of the Khumbu region is an accumulation of thrill and spine-chilling experience.
+Titled as the world's most dangerous airport, flying to Lukla airport in the Khumbu region is an accumulation of thrill and spine-chilling experiences.
 Travelers described their memory of landing at Lukla as an exhilarating experience.
 Hence, Lukla airport is considered one of the most exciting airports in the world.
-Also known as Tenzing Hillary Airport, Lukla airport is one of the fantastic attractions in the Everest region.
+Also known as Tenzing Hillary Airport, Lukla Airport is one of the fantastic attractions in the Everest region.
 This small town of Lukla is the starting point for all hiking expeditions in the Everest Region.
 Hence, interested travelers intending for the Everest Base Camp trek or any treks in the Khumbu valley must go through Lukla village.

 This article contains all there is to know about Lukla Airport and the Lukla village.
 Go over this article and have a pleasant tour of Lukla.